Orders of Nikshych's Hopf algebra: Duality, (co)characters, and Hopf automorphisms

-We next describe the irreducible representations of $H^*$.
-We will use the decomposition \eqref{decompHdual} expressing $H^*$ as the direct sum of algebras $H^*=A^* \oplus (gA)^*$.
+To describe the irreducible representations of $H^*$ we will use the decomposition \eqref{decompHdual} expressing $H^*$ as the direct sum of algebras $H^*=A^* \oplus (gA)^*$.
 We start with the irreducible representations of $A^*$.
-By the multiplication rules \eqref{multrules}, $A^*$ is the direct sum of algebras
+By the multiplication rules \eqref{multrules1}, $A^*$ is the direct sum of algebras

 where $R_i$ is spanned by $s_{i0}$ and $t_{i0}$ and $R_{ij}$ by $s_{ij},s_{i\,-j},t_{ij},t_{i\,-j}$.
 The index $i$ runs from $0$ to $p-1$ and $j$ from $1$ to $\frac{p-1}{2}$ to avoid repetitions.